 AMERICAN CIVIL LIBERTIES UNION FOUNDATION

-The Summer 2013 Undergraduate Internship requires an 8 - 12 week commitment.
-The internship is part-time, with weekly hours that are negotiable.
+The Summer 2013 Undergraduate Internship requires a 10-12 week commitment.
+SPT offers full-time and part-time internships with weekly hours that are negotiable.
 The number of interns accepted for the position may vary.
-Interns are highly encouraged to obtain funding from outside sources as the internship is unpaid.
-Arrangements can be made for work/study or course credit.
+Interns are highly encouraged to obtain funding from outside sources, as the internship is unpaid.
+Arrangements can be made with the student’s school for work/study or course credit.

 ROLES AND RESPONSIBILITIES

-Conducting factual research on issues relating to civil liberties and reproductive freedom.
+Conducting factual and legal research on issues relating to free speech, privacy and technology.

 DESIRED EXPERIENCE AND QUALIFICATIONS